MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-common-scenarios.md

 A special case of data enrichment occurs when a raw data element contains data that must be routed to a different table based on one or more attributes of the data itself.

-Consider an example that uses the same base data as the previous use case, but this time there are three messages.
+Consider an example that uses the same base data as the previous scenario, but this time there are three messages.
 The first message is a device telemetry message, the second message is a device alarm message, and the third message is an error.

 To handle this scenario, three update policies are used.
 The **Get_Telemetry** update policy filters the device telemetry message, enriches the data, and saves it to the **Device_Telemetry** table.
 Similarly, the **Get_Alarms** update policy saves the data to the **Device_Alarms** table.
 Lastly, the **Log_Error** update policy sends unknown messages to the **Error_Log** table, allowing operators to detect malformed messages or unexpected schema evolution.